ESTRADIOL

 Diet & Lifestyle Advise

-• Do regular exercise and physical activity to minimize hot flashes and improve sleep.
-Besides this, weight-bearing exercises can help in making your bone strong.
+- Regular exercise and physical activity can minimize hot flashes and improve sleep.
+Weight-bearing exercises can also help strengthen bones.
 Aerobics, yoga, and activities like tai chi may help relax the body and mind.

-• Try to wear loose clothes before going to bed and sleep in a cool, well-ventilated room.
-Doing this can prevent symptoms of hot flashes and night sweats.
-Take minimum sleep of 8 hours.
+- Wear loose clothes before going to bed and sleep in a cool, well-ventilated room.
+This can prevent symptoms of hot flashes and night sweats.
+Get a minimum of 8 hours of sleep.

 Patients Concern